svelle/pnp-soundboard/DEPLOYMENT.md

 ## Domain Setup with SSL (Recommended)

-The soundboard includes **built-in nginx and automatic Let's Encrypt SSL** support via Docker Compose.
-No manual nginx installation needed!
+The soundboard includes **built-in nginx reverse proxy** support.
+You can use your own SSL certificate (e.g., wildcard certificate from your domain provider).

 ### Prerequisites

 1. A domain name pointed to your VPS IP address
+2. SSL certificate files (fullchain.pem and privkey.pem)
-2. Ports 80 and 443 open in your firewall
+3. Ports 80 and 443 open in your firewall
-3. Docker and Docker Compose installed
+4. Docker and Docker Compose installed

-### Automated SSL Setup
+### SSL Setup with External Certificate

 **1. Configure your domain**